How to Prep Rusty Metal for a New Coat of Paint

 The first step is to clean off loose rust and flaking paint and then apply a rust-inhibitive primer.
 You don’t need to get down to bare, shiny metal—just clean off the flakes and powdery surface rust that prevent paint from adhering.
 However, badly rusted metal areas need more prep work and possibly a special primer.

-For heavy rust
+Treating heavy rust

-For problem spots
+Treating problem spots